argunv/P-and-D/README.md

 - A patient can have multiple visits.
 - Each visit belongs to only one patient.
-- Visit entity includes: patient_id, date, diagnosis.
+- Visit entity includes: patient_id, doctor_id, date, diagnosis.

 ## Implementation Details